 The consultation had asked whether safeguarding training should be introduced for new and existing drivers.
-The Council was aware of issues across the country, although not the case in this district, and drivers did carry vulnerable passengers.
+The Council was aware of issues across the country and, although not the case in this district, drivers did carry vulnerable passengers.
 As such the drivers could act as signposts for other agencies if they spotted something untoward.
 It was expected that at some stage this training would be made mandatory.
-Of the response received 7 out of 8 supported the suggestion for new drivers while 5 supported it for existing ones.
+Of the response received 7 out of 8 supported the suggestion for new drivers while 5 supported it for existing.

-There was some concern that there would be an additional cost on licence fees to cover the cost and whether the training was 'portable' into other districts, as other local authorities could have different criteria.
+There was some concern that there would be an additional cost on licence fees to cover the cost and whether the training was 'portable.
+Into other districts, as other local authorities could have different criteria.
 Therefore the Senior Licensing Officer had consulted neighbouring local authorities to discuss a consistent approach using a 'prime' trainer.
 The other authorities were at different stages in the process but it was hoped that a single scheme at a reasonable price could be agreed.
 So if the County Council undertook the training then this Council would not need to.
-As an alternative, drivers could be trained by an accredited supplier approved by the Council.
+As an alternative drivers could be trained by an accredited supplier approved by the Council.

 Councillor Julia Huffer wanted clarification that the training would be provided free for existing drivers but new drivers would have to pay.
 The Senior Licensing Officer explained that existing drivers would be given the opportunity to attend training up to the date set.
 After that they would have to pay.
 New drivers would have to pay straight away.
-The fee would be £30 each using an ex-police officer as the trainer, if the preferred supplier was used.
+The fee would be £30 each using an ex-police officer as the trainer.
 Similar training had been well received elsewhere and had been money well spent.
-This training would make drivers aware of the potential risks and how to protect themselves, as well as how to look out for signs of abuse in others.
+This training would make drivers aware of the potential risks and how to protect themselves.

 Councillor Mike Bradley was concerned about Uber, should it encroach into this area.
-How would its drivers be covered, as they would need protection?
+How would its drivers be covered, as they would need protection.
 The Senior Licensing Officer acknowledged the problem and reminded the Committee that the Council only had jurisdiction over its own drivers.
-It was hoped that the training became mandatory, so all drivers would be covered even if they were registered elsewhere.
+It was hoped that the training became mandatory so all drivers would be covered even if they were registered elsewhere.

-- 1.5.3 All existing licence holders would be required to attend safeguarding training sessions run by the Licensing Authority by 31 December 2018, and all new licence holders would be required to complete safeguarding training within the first six months of holding a licence, or provide proof that safeguarding training had been undertaken in the past twelve months with a provider appearing on the Council's approved list.
-Failure to comply with these requirements would be grounds for the suspension of the licence until such time as the licence holder completed the training. - 1.5.4 The Council reserved the right to send licence holders on refresher training, should they consider it necessary. - 3.17.1 Existing wording replaced with the same wording as 1.5.3 above.
+1.5.3 All existing licence holders will be required to attend safeguarding training sessions run by the Licensing Authority by 31 December 2018, and all new licence holders will be required to complete safeguarding training within the first six months of holding a licence, or provide proof that safeguarding training has been undertaken in the past twelve months with a provider appearing on the Council's approved list.
+Failure to comply with these requirements will be grounds for the suspension of the licence until such time as the licence holder completes the training.

+1.5.4 The Council reserves the right to send licence holders on refresher training, should they consider it necessary.

+3.17.1 Existing wording replaced with the same wording as 1.5.3 above.